Deep Neural Networks with Koopman Operators for Modeling and Control of Autonomous Vehicles

 where $v_x$ and $v_y$ are the longitudinal and lateral velocities respectively, $m$ is the mass of vehicle, $I_z$ is the yaw moment of inertia, $\psi$ is the yaw angle, $\beta$ is the slip angle, $\delta = \frac{\delta_1 + \delta_2}{2}$, $a_1$ and $a_2$ are the distances between the front and rear axles to the center of gravity, $C_{\alpha f}=C_{\alpha f L} + C_{\alpha f R}$ and $C_{\alpha r}=C_{\alpha r L} + C_{\alpha r R}$.

 Combining~\eqref{equ:longitudinal_lateral_forces}-\eqref{equ:yaw_rate}, it is possible to write the vehicle dynamics with interactions in the longitudinal and lateral directions, that is

 where the state $x=(v_x,v_y,\dot{\psi})$, $u=(\zeta,\eta)$, where the steering wheel angle $\zeta$ establishes a relation with $\delta_i$, i.e., $\delta=\varUpsilon(\zeta)$.
-The choice of dynamics constructed as~\eqref{equ:vehicle_dynamics} avoids to measure $F_x$, $F_y$, and $F_z$ with expensive sensors, but is challenging from the modeling viewpoint due to the strong non-linearity being hidden in $f_c$.
-For this reason, we propose a deep learning framework based on the Koopman operator to capture the global dynamics of~\eqref{equ:vehicle_dynamics} with a linear model using lifted abstract state space.
+The choice of dynamics constructed as~\eqref{equ:vehicle_dynamics} avoids to measure $F_x$, $F_y$, and $F_z$ with expensive sensors, but it is challenging from the modeling viewpoint due to the strong non-linearity being hidden in $f_c$.
+For this reason, we propose a deep neural network method based on the Koopman operator to capture the global dynamics of~\eqref{equ:vehicle_dynamics} with a linear model using lifted abstract state space.